Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Best Winter Hikes in Banff & Nearby

 Banff National Park may be quieter in the winter, but its not lacking for winter activities.
-In fact, locals love to visit as there’s so much to do including a great assortment of winter hikes in Banff and nearby.
+In fact, Albertans love to visit as there’s so much to do including a great assortment of winter hikes in Banff and nearby.
 There’s something for everyone especially in the easy and moderate category.
-When it comes to the more difficult winter hikes in Banff, you’re usually getting into a bigger elevation day, so there’s likely more snow.
-Cue the snowshoes.
+When it comes to the more difficult winter hikes in Banff, you’re usually getting into a bigger elevation day, so there’s likely more snow – and then you might need snowshoes.

 The easy hike by Two Jack Lake starts with this kind of view